qiwi/FeatureToggle/README.md

 FeatureToggle.featureManager().getFeature(...)
 ```

-6. Get feature from `FeatureManager`:
+6. Get a feature from `FeatureManager`:

 ```kotlin
 val feature = featureManager.getFeature<SampleFeature>()
 ```

-It is recommended to wait with timeout for feature flags loading for example on splash screen:
+It is recommended to wait for the feature flags to get loaded, for example on a splash screen:
 ```kotlin
 class SplashScreenActivity : AppCompatActivity() {